Meeting with participants of CCEE Plenary Assembly

 “If you reach the understanding with the Orthodox Church, I and the Belarusian people will do everything necessary for you, your heads and our heads of the Roman Catholic and Orthodox churches to make this meeting in Minsk a historical one.
 Think about it,” the President said.

-I advocate a greater role of the church in the country and worldwide, Alexander Lukashenko said.
+I advocate a greater role of the church in the country and worldwide, Aleksandr Lukashenko said.
 "I know that the church is a conservative institution in the finest sense of this word.
 Your greatest achievement is that you do not rush for reforms that often lead to the destruction of such institutions.
 This, however, does not mean we should do nothing.
 I would like to see the Orthodox and Roman Catholic churches to play a more significant role both in my country and other countries as well.
 Today we need you more than ever," the Belarusian leader stated.

 In his words, the word of the clergy should be eloquent and powerful, which can be not a natural feature of the church.
 "Today, however, it is necessary.
 We have such times at present.
 I wish your voice from this geographical center of Europe to reach not only Europeans, but also all the nations of the world," the President said.

-Alexander Lukashenko expressed a wish for the churches, both Orthodox and Catholic, to keep up with the times and move towards improvement.
+Aleksandr Lukashenko expressed a wish for the churches, both Orthodox and Catholic, to keep up with the times and move towards improvement.
 "You need to do this in order not to lose people, and have people coming to you for advice, kind word, support, as it was before (and it remains so today).
 To keep pace with all the good processes on the planet in general and in Europe in particular, we sometimes need a reform, an improvement in our relations and the internal processes in the church," the head of state said.

 He noted that one of the participants of the meeting confessed that he feels at home in Belarus.
 "It is your home.
-Here there are your believers who love and respect you, value every word of yours," stressed Alexander Lukashenko.
+Here there are your believers who love and respect you, value every word of yours," stressed Aleksandr Lukashenko.
 "The Palace of Independence was visited by different people, but it has never welcomed so many leaders of episcopates.
 Let this be a good start," the President added.

 “All who recognize Belarus as a sovereign and independent country can consider it their home," the Belarusian leader said.